stefanosiano/PowerfulImageView/README.md

 Custom Android ImageView with a circle indicating a progress (e.g. download progress of the image)

 To do:
-Add option to follow image size instead of imageView size
+Add option to follow imageview padding (to calculate maximum size)
+Add option to set "inner" padding
-Set parcelable things
+Set parcelable stuff
-Add initialization class, to set default parameters (may be useful when using multiple themes)
+Add initialization class, to set default parameters (may be useful when using multiple themes), or find a better approach
 Clean/refactor code before moving somewhere else

 Write instructions and readme file